-Australian MUA, Charlotte Ravet, is the proud owner of her very own hair and makeup business.
+Australian MUA, Charlotte Ravet, is the proud owner of her very own hair and makeup business, A Date With Charlotte.
 From bridal, to editorial, to film and television, and everything in-between – Charlotte’s extensive makeup training allows her to provide a wide variety of services that cater to ALL types of clientele!

 Her extensive resume includes working for Prada, L’Oreal, and even the cast of the hit show, Glee!
 A developer of educational programs, Charlotte has even been awarded Best Makeup Educator of the Year by the Australian Industry Makeup Awards.

 Today, she reveals her top tips and tricks for contouring and color correcting darker skin tones!

 The most important skill all makeup artists should master is the ability to create the perfect complexion for ALL skin tones.
 When it comes to color matching and/or correcting, proper makeup is crucial.
 This is the single greatest way to understand color theory.
 Knowing color theory will help you to create colors and custom foundations for all of your clients.